Hettie Jones: Early life

-Hettie Jones was born Hettie Cohen on June 15, 1934 in Brooklyn, New York, to a Jewish family.
+Hettie Jones was born Hettie Cohen on June 15, 1934, in Brooklyn, New York, to a Jewish family.
 She was raised in Laurelton, Queens.
 She entered Mary Washington College in Virginia in 1952.
-She had not traveled far from her home until college, and had not experienced anti-semitism up until that time: "The roommates didn't want to live with me because I was a Jew."
+She had not traveled far from her home until college, and had not experienced antisemitism up until that time: "The roommates didn't want to live with me because I was a Jew."

 Career

 After graduating from college and returning to New York, Jones married LeRoi Jones (later known as Amiri Baraka), an African-American writer.
-Her family initially disowned her for marrying a black man, but her husband's family was welcoming.
+Her family initially disowned her for marrying a Black man, but her husband's family was welcoming.
 Despite living in the diverse Lower East Side of Manhattan, they were sometimes harassed in public for being an interracial couple.

 In 1957, the couple founded the literary magazine Yugen, and launched the publication house Totem Press.
-They published early works by Beat generation figures Allen Ginsberg, Jack Kerouac, Frank O'Hara, Joel Oppenheimer, and Charles Olson, all of whom they'd befriended as well.
+They published early works by Beat generation figures Allen Ginsberg, Jack Kerouac, and Frank O'Hara, all of whom they'd befriended as well.

 By 1964, LeRoi had become active in the Black Arts movement and their marriage was deteriorating.
 While still married to Hettie, he fathered a daughter, Dominique di Prima, with poet Diane DiPrima.
 LeRoi divorced Hettie and moved to Harlem.
 She continued writing, editing, and teaching.

 Jones published her memoir, How I Became Hettie Jones, in 1990.
 She detailed the experiences of growing up among a Jewish family and community, being part of the Beat Generation, her early writing, and the social difficulties of being in an interracial marriage and raising biracial children.
+In 1999, Jones won the Poetry Society of America’s Norma Farber First Book Award for her first volume of poetry titled Drive.
+According to Booklist, the publication of Drive is what established Jones as a “potent and fearless poet.”